 "The morgue, baby doll," he coos.
 "Where else?"

 "Do you know where they live?"

-The automatic doors open behind them when a couple and their two children walk back.
+The automatic doors open behind them when a couple and their two children walk past.
 The fall air crawls in and wraps their branches around Evelyn's ears.
 They sting and turn bright red, along with their nose.
-"I can't just write up 'Man jumps off a building in an unusual stance,' and then call that a story, Jim.
+"I can't just write 'Man jumps off a building in an unusual stance,' and then call that a story, Jim.
 I need details, details, details!"

 They walk off in a hurry, pulling their coat tighter around them, leaving a flushed Jim behind.